 It’s the end of Earth Week!
-We’ve featured Nora Schaper from HiBAR, Marissa tried out five hair bar brands, The Detox Market had a sale, and spotlighted biodegradable glitter (and wipes that are biodegradable too!) for Coachella.
+We’ve featured Nora Schaper from HiBAR, Marissa tried out five hair bar brands, and we spotlighted biodegradable glitter for Coachella.
 But we didn’t feature Amazon… so today, we’re diving into a popular question: “What does Climate Pledge Friendly mean on Amazon?”
 We’ll be including the different certifications, and some of our favorite products from Amazon’s own certification, Compact by Design.

 20% of all affiliate sales are donated to The National LGBTQ+ Task Force.
 Thank you for your support!